PetreanuAndi/VehicleDetector/writeup_template.md

 False positives were removed as a result of the heat_map thresholding.
 I experimented with various thresholding parameters, but found that larger values would segment my output quite badly.
 I used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap

+For the frames where the boxes would dissapear completely, i keept a "prev_label" variable in order to fill in the flickering frames.

 ---

 ###6.
 Further improvements